tienduy-nguyen/demo-jekyll-with-jaspers2/_posts/2020-07-29-rails-5-or-rails-6.md

 At [THP](https://www.thehackingproject.org/), when we start learning rails, we are required to install rails version 5.2.3.
 But I when I see that the new version of rails has been released is already 6.0.
 So we have posed a question for our technical manager of [THP](https://www.thehackingproject.org/):

-Why we don't install directely the version rails 6.0?
+Why we don't install directly the version rails 6.0?

-And he said: "On is `webpack`.
+And he said: "One word `webpack`.
 I don't understand so much, and I need to search more on the internet.
 And with this article (this is not mine), we will know some advantages and new features of rails 6 .

 I hear that: Rails 5 is still just fine
 Rails 5.0.Z is still on the severe patches list, and Rails 5.2.Z is still receiving regular security updates; so you're still OK on Rails 5 (especially 5.2 or higher)

-Now We will see 4 amazings features of rails 6.
+Now We will see 4 amazing features of rails 6.

 ## Parralled Testing